teamworktf/website_api/README.md

 }
 ```

-Rate limit for JSON requests is max.
-30 request a minute.
-If you exceed this limit, you will be banned for 10 minutes.
+**Our API has a rate limit of max 30 requests a minute.
+If you exceed this limit, your API key will be banned for 10 minutes.
+Please cache as much information as possible.**

-### V1: News
+### News

 #### overview

 Get an overview of the last 20 news items posted.
-All these news items are also displayed on the site at [news](https://teamwork.tf/news)
+All these news items are also displayed on the site at [news](https://teamwork.tf/news).

 ```
 https://teamwork.tf/api/v1/news?key=YOUR_API_KEY